-Individual Counseling: Individual appointments are available for students in grades Pre K-12 to assist with academic, social, spiritual, or emotional concerns.
+Individual Counseling: Individual appointments are available for students in grades Kindergarten-12 to assist with academic, social, spiritual, or emotional concerns.
 Students can be self referred or referred by a teacher, staff member or parent.
 Walk-ins are available.
-Short-term counseling is available by the Guidance Counselor (a Licensed Professional Clinical Counselor).
+Short-term counseling is available by the Enrollment & Student Services Director (a Licensed Professional Clinical Counselor).
 Students identified as needing ongoing counseling are referred to our visiting Clinical Psychologist or other community resources.

 Group Counseling: Sometimes students benefit from being able to talk about a shared issue of concern in a group setting.
 Possible group topics may include dealing with conflict management, death or divorce, anxiety, or living out your Christian faith in today’s world through Bible Study.

 Classroom Education: Importance is given to areas of concern upon the request of classroom teachers or students.
 These educational talks may include topics such as drug and alcohol use, bullying, effects of social media, building tolerance, or future career planning.

 Academic support: The academic progress, including grades and missing assignments of each student, is checked weekly throughout the quarter by the Enrollment & Student Services Director.
 Central Christian School is proactive in identifying areas of academic concern, working with students, classroom teachers, parents and intervention specialists to identify strengths and weaknesses of each individual student.
 Personalized interventions are provided to help each student work towards academic success and achieve their God-given potential.